 Decorators in the 90's filled these McMansions with dark colors, heavy, poorly made furniture reminiscent of the Victorian Era, which was known to be the most "garish" period in the history of design!
 While you can't always do anything about the architecture of a home, there is plenty you can do in the interior space to take one of these "McMansions" to the next level.

 I've taken a few steps in my current project to revamp a McMansion.

 1) Fine Fabrics & Fresh Colors

 The impact is remarkable when you replace poor-quality polyester fabric-covered furniture with quality furniture designed with clean lines and balanced proportions.
 These choices will take a room from a place to avoid to somewhere you look forward to at the end of the day.

 To give your place an instant boost, original art or prints in quality handcrafted frame.

 3) Quality Furniture

 I cannot overstate this.
-If you buy cheap furniture, your space will feel cheap.
-A high quality piece of furniture may be more expensive up front, but you won't have to replace it nearly as often as the pressboard stuff that you buy from department stores.
+If you buy cheap furniture, your space will feel inferior.
+A high-quality piece of furniture may be more expensive upfront.
+Still, you won't have to replace it nearly as often as the pressboard stuff that you buy from department stores.
 Spring for the good stuff here.

-One of the temptations I see in a lot of these McMansion style homes, is the tendency to feel the need to fill all the empty space with stuff.
-Every table has to have a lamp.
-Every counter has to have an appliance.
-Not so.
-Avoiding clutter will keep your space airy, open, light, and allow you to focus on a few nice items, rather than filling your house with kitsch.
+One of the temptations I see in McMansions is a tendency to fill all the empty space with stuff and use a variety of architectural materials.
+Avoiding clutter will keep your area airy, open, light and allow you to focus on a few quality items.

-If you do end up in a home like this, remember that you can very easily take something that looks mass produced, kitschy, and gaudy, and with a few simple steps, transform into a home that is inviting, tasteful, and a true reflection of who you are.
+If you end up in a home designed in bad taste, remember that you can change something that looks mass-produced, kitschy, and gaudy.
+With a few simple steps, transform a house into an inviting, tasteful home, a true reflection of who you are!